jstowers/jsonflattener-mongodb/README.md

 9:00 - 10:30 pm  (1.5 hr)
 Work on recursive solution.
 Complete recursion base case.
 Work through some Dart method and variable typing issues.
 Complete recursive solution.

+__Sunday, September 12, 2021__

+10:00 - 11:00 am (1 hr)
+Research how to read a JSON file from the command line in a Dart program.
+Implement a StreamSubscription in main().

+4:00 - 5:30 pm (1.5 hr)
+Update README with repo download and program execution instructions.

 ## Action Items

 • Add unit tests

-• Add script to run program from command line
+• Add script to run program from command line - DONE